 You probably just give old clothes away.
 But the problem is that you have no control over what happens when your clothes become someone else's.

+People rarely refuse gifts so as not to offend.
+Therefore, they commonly accept something they have no use for as a sign of goodwill and dispose of the items later on.
 When you donate unwanted clothes, you have no idea if they are wanted or not.
-People rarely refuse gifts so as not to offend.
-Therefore, it is common for them to accept something they have no use for as a sign of goodwill and dispose of the items later on.

-If you are working towards living a zero-waste lifestyle, you will find clothes swapping a sustainable and eco-friendly way to source new, interesting and sustainable wardrobe updates.
-By participating in a clothing swap, you would contribute your quota to circular fashion.
-Practicing “reduce, reuse and recycle” principles lives at the heart of sustainable living and eco-friendly activity1.
+If you are working towards a zero-waste lifestyle, you will find clothes swapping a sustainable and eco-friendly way to source new, exciting, sustainable wardrobe updates.
+Participating in a clothing swap contributes your quota to circular fashion.
+Practicing "reduce, reuse and recycle" principles lives at the heart of sustainable living and eco-friendly activity1.

-Further, you can reduce your carbon footprint if you practice eco-friendly consumption like swapping.
+Further, you can reduce your carbon footprint by practicing eco-friendly consumption like swapping.
 Also, It takes over 5000 gallons of water to manufacture a pair of jeans and a shirt.
 Reducing the number of new purchases minimizes the production rate and, in turn, helps ease the pressure that textile companies are putting on natural resources.

 Swaps encourage reuse, fashion items that a person wore only a few times or not at all can be put to good use by their friend.
 As for recycling, swaps present an opportunity for recycling clothing.
 With some alterations and repair, someone's abandoned clothes can become a completely different outfit for their next owner.

 Because there is no money involved, you and members of your swap group are free to experiment with new styles.
 You have the freedom to choose what works for you, not what is the cheapest.
-It provides the chance to reinvent your wardrobe while saving money and the planet as part of your conscious life and style choices.
+It allows you to reinvent or minimize your wardrobe while saving money and the planet as part of your conscious life and style choices.

 Swaps make decluttering easier, so you don't have to store them indefinitely.
 Americans spend $24 billion each year on storage space.
 People run out of room in their homes and rent space to keep their stuff.
 The outfits that you neither wear nor throw away take up valuable space.